| |||||||||

-If you require approvals for UP forms, then supplier users do not automatically gain access to your application, but receive an error message stating that approvals are required on your side before access can be granted:
+If you require approvals for UP requests, then supplier users do not automatically gain access to your application, but receive an error message stating that approvals are required on your side before access can be granted:

 Cannot access the customer's site.
 Your buying organization must approve your access to their system before you proceed with this action.
 Please try again later.